Manganese: Manganism

 Manganese overexposure is most frequently associated with manganism, a rare neurological disorder associated with excessive manganese ingestion or inhalation.
-Historically, persons employed in the production or processing of manganese alloys have been at risk for developing manganism; however, current health and safety regulations protect workers in developed nations.
+Historically, persons employed in the production or processing of manganese alloys have been at risk for developing manganism; however, health and safety regulations protect workers in developed nations.
 The disorder was first described in 1837 by British academic John Couper, who studied two patients who were manganese grinders.

 Manganism is a biphasic disorder.
 In its early stages, an intoxicated person may experience depression, mood swings, compulsive behaviors, and psychosis.
 Early neurological symptoms give way to late-stage manganism, which resembles Parkinson's disease.
 Symptoms include weakness, monotone and slowed speech, an expressionless face, tremor, forward-leaning gait, inability to walk backwards without falling, rigidity, and general problems with dexterity, gait and balance.
 Unlike Parkinson's disease, manganism is not associated with loss of the sense of smell and patients are typically unresponsive to treatment with L-DOPA.
 Symptoms of late-stage manganism become more severe over time even if the source of exposure is removed and brain manganese levels return to normal.

 Chronic manganese exposure has been shown to produce a parkinsonism-like illness characterized by movement abnormalities.
-This condition is not responsive to typical therapies used in the treatment of PD, suggesting an alternative pathway than the typical dopaminergic loss within the substantia nigra.
+This condition is not responsive to typical therapies used in the treatment of PD, suggesting an alternative pathway to the typical dopaminergic loss within the substantia nigra.
 Manganese may accumulate in the basal ganglia, leading to the abnormal movements.
 A mutation of the SLC30A10 gene, a manganese efflux transporter necessary for decreasing intracellular Mn, has been linked with the development of this Parkinsonism-like disease.
 The Lewy bodies typical to PD are not seen in Mn-induced parkinsonism.

 Animal experiments have given the opportunity to examine the consequences of manganese overexposure under controlled conditions.
 In (non-aggressive) rats, manganese induces mouse-killing behavior.